OmarNagi74/inventory-management-system/README.md

-# Project Title

-A brief description of what this project does and who it's for
+Bullet Club GUI App 🚀

-Bullet Club GUI App is a JavaFX-based Inventory Management System using MVC architecture and MySQL.
+Bullet Club GUI App is a JavaFX-based Inventory Management System built with MVC architecture and MySQL for data management.
-It allows users to add, update, search, and monitor products efficiently through a clean and interactive GUI.
+It helps businesses and teams track, manage, and update inventory in a simple and efficient way.

+💡 Project Idea

+The app provides a centralized system where users can:

+Add, update, and delete products

+Search and monitor inventory in real time

+Ensure accurate stock management for better decision-making

-Features
+⚙️ Features

-User-friendly GUI for inventory management

-Real-time inventory updates with MySQL
+Clean and interactive GUI using JavaFX

-Add, edit, delete, and search products
+CRUD operations: add, edit, delete, search products

+Real-time database updates with MySQL

-Clean code structure with MVC
+Organized code using MVC architecture

+Scalable, maintainable, and easy to extend

-Technologies
+🛠 Technologies

-JavaFX
+JavaFX – GUI development

-MVC Architecture
+MVC Architecture – clear separation of concerns

-MySQL
+MySQL – reliable database connectivity